- Glug good quality olive oil

 The sauce freezes well, so make it ahead or freeze the leftovers.

 If you are cooking for someone who is gluten free, please be aware of cross contamination issues.
 A tiny speck of gluten can make a coelic very unwell.
+Serve with some tortellini!

 Recipe commission for Goodness Direct.
 All specialist ingredients are available from Goodness Direct.